• Skip to main content

 There are many more ways to use a celebrity in your marketing.

-If neither you nor your brand has reached celebrity status I recommend you pick at least one of these strategies and get started today.
+If neither you nor your brand has reached celebrity status, I recommend you pick at least one of these strategies and start today.

-Work on building celebrity for yourself or in your own business, attaching “celebrity” to it, or both.
+Work on building celebrity for yourself or your business, attaching “celebrity” to it, or both.

 Save time and money by watching and adapting ideas from how you see top companies using celebrities in their business.